jice-nospam/yendor.ts/src/game/README.md

 This directory contains the source code of GeneRogue, a generic roguelike loosely based on the famous [python roguelike tutorial](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod).

+The goal of Generogue is not to provide a real, balanced game, but a shell with all the required features to build a real game.
+Eventually, you might be able to create a game by adding new items, effects, creatures, A.I. without having to mess with the core mechanisms.

 The name `GeneRogue` is a reference to Kornel Kisielewicz's mammoth [GenRogue project](http://www.roguebasin.com/index.php?title=GenRogue).
 Even if it was never released, it has been a major source of inspiration.

 To compile it, run `jake` then open game/index.html in your browser.